Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Sanctions Relief Without Concessions

 Negotiations for the U.S. to return to the nuclear deal continued into February 2022 without any indication Iran was prepared to comply with the terms of the agreement.
-Nevertheless, on February 4, the Biden administration agreed to restore waivers that will exempt Chinese, Russian, and European companies that work on civilian projects at Iran’s Bushehr nuclear power station, its Arak heavy water plant, and the Tehran Research Reactor from American penalties.
+Nevertheless, on February 4, the Biden administration agreed to restore waivers exempting Chinese, Russian, and European companies that work on civilian projects at Iran’s Bushehr nuclear power station, its Arak heavy water plant, and the Tehran Research Reactor from American penalties.
 The Trump administration originally approved the waivers but rescinded them in May 2020.

 State Department spokesman Ned Price claimed this was not “sanctions relief.”
-He tweeted the U.S. will not provide relief “until/unless Tehran returns to its commitments under the JCPOA.”
+He tweeted that the U.S. would not provide relief “until/unless Tehran returns to its commitments under the JCPOA.”
 He added, “We did precisely what the last administration did: permit our international partners to address growing nuclear nonproliferation and safety risks in Iran.”

 In a phone call two days later, Biden sought to reassure Prime Minister Bennett that he was committed to Israel’s security and recognized the regional threat posed by Iran and its proxies.
 While Bennett thanked the president for his support, he later told the Israeli cabinet the agreement being negotiated in Vienna “will damage the ability to deal with the nuclear program.
 Whoever thinks that an agreement will increase stability – is mistaken.
 It will temporarily delay enrichment but all of us in the region will pay a heavy, disproportionate price for it.”